Meet the Staff

 OFFICE OF INTERNATIONAL STUDENTS AND SCHOLARS

-Sarah Cockcroft, International Student and Scholar Advisor
+Sarah Cockcroft, Assistant Director, International Students and Scholars

-Sarah serves as one of UMBC’s Designated School Officers (DSO).
-She is responsible for assisting international students and scholars with immigration and other questions and concerns.
 Sarah is originally from Charleston, SC, but has lived in Paris, London, Suzhou, and Buffalo, NY.
 She has worked in international higher education since 2020.

-Diane Zeenny Ghorayeb, International Scholar Coordinator
+Diane Zeenny Ghorayeb, Senior International Scholar Coordinator

 Farhan Nadeem International Student Career Advisor